BZFlag-Dev/bzflag.org/_documentation/getting_started.md

 Servers can choose to limit the number of players per team or disable a team entirely.

 ### Game Modes

+There are four main game modes.
+Some servers may use custom plugins to create variations of these game modes.

 #### Free For All (FFA)